Join us for an adventure in flavor!

 Bowlful of chicken asado on a platter full of rice.

 I am always excited when some stew or curry is happening in my kitchen.
-There is something special when meat is cooking slow and low in your pot.
-Every single time it takes a little different shape, with a little different outcome as the ingredients vary.
+There is something special when meat is cooking slow and low in my pot.
+Every single time it takes a little different shape, with a little different outcome.

-I absolutely love Filipino flavors.
-Mild in spice but rich in the complexities of flavor.
-Our chicken caldereta and pork menudo are stars and very popular with our readers.
+I absolutely love Filipino food, mild in spice but rich in the complexities of flavor.
+Our chicken caldereta and pork menudo are stars, and are very popular with our readers.
 So I decided to give Asado a try.
 One look at my bowl and I know this one is a keeper too.

 What is Chicken Asado?